oslocyclotronlab/ompy/README.md

 # OMpy

-This is `ompy`, a python implementation of the Oslo method.
-The goal is that this will become a complete Oslo method ecosystem within Python, which can also be interfaced with other Python packages to do e.g. Bayesian inference.
+This is `ompy`, the Oslo method in python.
+It contains all the functionality needed to go from a raw coincidence matrix, via unfolding and the first-generation method, to fitting a level density and gamma-ray strength function.
+It also supports uncertainty propagation by Monte Carlo.

 ## How to use this package